-The commonly used method of abundance matching between Nbody DMO simulations and the observed stellar mass function is not assumption free: it relies on the implicit assumption that structure formation can be represented by DMO simulations and that every halo hosts a galaxy.
-Using a set of high-resolution simulations of Local Group volumes with and without baryons, we have shown that, at the low-mass end, both of these assumptions are broken.
-Because of cosmic reionization, most haloes below $3 \times 10^9 \text{ M}{\odot}$ do not contain an observable galaxy.
-In this regime, the median stellarto-total mass relation inferred directly from abundance matching only applies to (mostly unobservable) haloes, but has no direct application to observable galaxies.
+The commonly used method of abundance matching between N-body DMO simulations and the observed stellar mass function is not assumption free: it relies on the implicit assumption that structure formation can be represented by DMO simulations and that every halo hosts a galaxy.
+Using a set of high resolution simulations of Local Group volumes with and without baryons, we have shown that, at the low mass end, both of these assumptions are broken.
+Because of cosmic reionization, most halos below $3 \times 10^9 M{\odot}$ do not contain an observable galaxy.
+In this regime, the median stellar-to-total mass relation inferred directly from abundance matching only applies to (mostly unobservable) halos, but has no direct application to observable galaxies.
 Our simulations assume reionization in the optically thin limit without self-shielding, and radiative cooling which does not include molecular cooling at low temperatures.
-While these limitations may influence the impact of reionization on star formation rates in existing galaxies, the proto-galaxies that are prevented from star formation in our simulations reach neither the gas densities required for self-shielding nor the metallicities required for molecular cooling after reionization.
+While these limitations may influence the impact of reionization on star formation rates in existing galaxies, the protogalaxies that are prevented from star formation in our simulations reach neither the gas densities required for selfshielding nor the metallicities required for molecular cooling after reionization.
 Of course, our simulations cannot resolve the formation of Pop-III stars from primordial gas.
-Our results also assume that reionization is uniform and local variations might change the impact for individual galaxies.
-A different time of reionization would also affect the fraction of haloes that can host galaxies.
-However, under the assumption that hydrogen reionization takes place at z = 11.5 (Planck XVI 2014), our simulations result in a fraction of dark haloes sufficient to reconcile previously reported tensions between CDM-based abundance matching and measurements of individual dwarf galaxies.
+Our results also assume that reionization is uniform and local variations might change the impact for individual galaxies, but probably not enough to affect our results substantially.

 By equating the cumulative abundances of objects from hydrodynamical and DMO simulations, we have shown how abundance matching results can be modified to account for baryonic effects.
 We stress that a reliance on the results from abundance matching obtained through dark matter only simulations can have serious consequences: it can lead to erroneous conclusions about cosmology, and, when used as a benchmark for hydrodynamic simulations or semi-analytical models, it can also lead to false conclusions about galaxy formation physics.
-Baryon effects have to be taken into account self-consistently for abundance matching to give a meaningful interpretation of the connection between galaxies and haloes.
+Baryon effects have to be taken into account self-consistently for abundance matching to give a meaningful interpretation of the connection between galaxies and halos.